Nissan recall: Air bag can knock steering wheel emblem loose

-DETROIT (AP) — Nissan is realling more than 463,000 older vehicles because the emblem on the steering wheel can come loose when the air bag is deployed and injure drivers.
+DETROIT (AP) — Nissan is recalling more than 463,000 older vehicles because the emblem on the steering wheel can come loose when the air bag is deployed and injure drivers.

 The recall mainly in North America covers certain Frontier small pickups, Titan large pickups and Xterra, Pathfinder and Armada SUVs from 2008 through 2011.
 Also included are Quest minivans from 2008 and 2009, as well as about 11,000 parts used for service.